Install on a Single Board Computer (SBC)

 Do this on a separate machine, not the SBC itself

 1. Download the image for your SBC and extract it.
 If the direct download desn't work then there are some Magnet links and you can use a bittorrent client to obtain them.
-You can use the unxz command to do that.
+You can use the unxz command to extract the image file.
 If your SBC is not supported then you may still be able to install Freedombone if it can run Armbian.
 Details of installing on Armbian can be found here.

 2. Plug in a microSD card.
 You might need an external reader device for this, or many laptops have an SDcard slot via which you can connect a microSD card within an adapter.